 CREATE EXTENSION temporal_tables;Create a system-period temporal table

-CREATE TABLE employees ( name text NOT NULL PRIMARY KEY, department text, salary numeric(20, 2) );Add a system period column to the employees table to change the table to a system-period temporal table.
+CREATE TABLE employees ( name text NOT NULL PRIMARY KEY, department text, salary numeric(20, 2) );Add the system period column.

-ALTER TABLE employees ADD COLUMN sys_period tstzrange NOT NULL;Create a history table that contains the archived rows of the employees table.
-The easiest way to create the table is by using the
+ALTER TABLE employees ADD COLUMN sys_period tstzrange NOT NULL;Create the history table.
+The

 CREATE TRIGGER versioning_trigger BEFORE INSERT OR UPDATE OR DELETE ON employees FOR EACH ROW EXECUTE PROCEDURE versioning('sys_period', 'employees_history', true);